 1. Assess the Risk Honestly

 Look around outside for a bit.
 What’s the traffic in the area like?
 What other animals live nearby?
 What other people live nearby?
-Remember that a free-roaming outdoor cat will probably roam in an area of about 2 acres if let free, and honestly, ask yourself, “is it safe?”
+Remember that a free-roaming outdoor cat will probably roam in an area of a few acres if let free, and honestly ask yourself, “Is it safe?”

 Take a walk around your neighborhood and look around at your surroundings.
 High-traffic areas and places with lots of dogs or other stray or free-roaming cats will be inherently less safe than areas than relatively quiet residential neighborhoods.